2018-19 Aged Care Approvals Round

 - The department will give priority to assessing and allocating places to services located in regional, rural and remote areas.
 While this is a priority for the 2018-19 ACAR, residential care places will remain available for allocation nationally, including metropolitan areas.

-- A 2018-19 ACAR Map has been developed to help applicants understand the priorities and targeting focus, including specific geographic locations, Special Needs Groups and Key Issues for each Statistical Areas Level 3 (SA3) in each state and territory.
+- An interactive map was previously published to help applicants understand the priorities and targeting focus for the 2018-19 ACAR, including specific geographic locations, Special Needs Groups and Key Issues for each Statistical Areas Level 3 (SA3) in each state and territory.
+These maps are no longer supported.
+The following table replaces the maps as a historical record.

 To complement the 2018-19 ACAR Map, a one-page snapshot of graphs and tables is available for applicants to help inform their understanding of aged care needs in a given location.
 These snapshots provide an overview of aged care service provision, population projections and special needs group data for each SA3 and at the state and territory level.